ksknight81/travel-blog/README.md

 * To install Express.js, MySQL2 and Sequelize, enter "npm install express sequelize mysql2" in terminal while in the root folder of the project
 * To install the dotenv package, enter "npm install dotenv" in terminal while in the root folder of the project
 * To install the bcrypt package, enter "npm install bcrypt" in terminal while in the root folder of the project
+* To install handlebars, enter "npm install express-handlebars" in terminal while in the root folder of the project
 * To install sessions, enter "npm i express-session connect-session-sequelize" in terminal while in the root folder of the project

 Once the above steps have been followed, follow the steps below to run the application: